November 21, 2024

 On the other side of the energy sector, carbon-free power is seizing command of the electrical sector.
 Electric vehicles are poised to lead the market by the end of the decade, if not sooner.
 Responding to climate disruption is a top tier political issue, and not just in the United States.
 Energy, water, soil, and community-conserving food production practices are being adopted as central tenets of mainstream agriculture.

 American companies’ commitment to ingenuity, science, and manufacturing prowess just delivered two COVID-19 vaccines in under a year.
 Amazon is remaking how the world operates with the same era-changing influence that steam engines had on sailing schooners.
 The same is true for Tesla and Google.
-Look at Linkedin’s news page.
+Look at LinkedIn’s news page.
 It’s a scrolling compendium of trends that convey hope for the world.

 Before Election Day, allegiance to Democrats in Louisville, KY.
 (Photo/Keith Schneider)

 Communities are being redesigned to feature new kinds of mobility and accessibility.
-The shopping mall retail jobs-and-purchasing experience of the 20th century is being quickly replaced by higher paying e-commerce jobs, and all manner of goods delivered by drones to homes — and home offices — in the 21st.
-Cities are starting to feature more miles of protected lanes for walking, bicycles and electric carts instead of boulevards, highways ad parking lots.
+The shopping mall retail jobs-and-purchasing experience of the 20th century is being quickly replaced by higher paying e-commerce jobs, and all manner of goods delivered by drones to homes and home offices in the 21st.
+Cities are starting to feature more miles of protected lanes for walking, bicycles and electric carts instead of boulevards, highways and parking lots.

 That such breakthroughs are apparent now was hard to see across much of 2020.
 We were a nation sinking in turmoil and chaos.
 Our national will was shaken.